mhostetter/galois/docs/basic-usage/element-representation.rst

 Vector representation
 ---------------------

-The vector representation, while not a proper display mode of :func:`~galois.FieldArrayClass.display`, represents finite field elements as vectors of their polynomial coefficients.
+The vector representation, while not a proper display mode of :func:`~galois.FieldArray.display`, represents finite field elements as vectors of their polynomial coefficients.

 The vector representation is accessed using the :func:`~galois.FieldArray.vector` method.